• Skip to main content

 Chocolate bread and butter pudding

-Decadent chocolate chip bread pudding recipe.
+Decadent chocolate bread pudding recipe with the addition of stout for mysterious depth of flavor and chocolate character.
 Simple enough for anyone to make, yet impressively rich and luxurious to serve at a dinner party.
 Use challah bread or brioche for best results.
 You can vary the type of chocolate to suit a variety of tastes.

 Print Pin Rate